Ramakrishna183048/-12314173---COIT20261---2026T1-/week02.md

 - Created a GNS3 project named: Setting-IP-12314173
 - Added four Linux hosts and one Ethernet switch
 - Connected all hosts to form a LAN
-- Setting network for them
+- Assigned IP addresses within the same network

 ### IP Configuration Methods